 Servers are specialized computers designed to provide services, resources, and data to other computers, known as clients, over a network.
 They play a crucial role in both small and large organizations, facilitating various functions such as managing databases, hosting websites, storing files, and providing email services.
 By centralizing these resources, servers enhance efficiency, streamline communication, and simplify data management, allowing clients to access information and services seamlessly.
 One of the key characteristics of servers is their optimization for reliability and uptime.
 Unlike standard personal computers, servers are engineered to run continuously, often without interruption, to ensure that clients can access resources whenever needed.
 This requires robust hardware components, including powerful processors, ample memory, and redundant storage systems to prevent data loss.
 Servers also implement advanced security measures to protect sensitive information and ensure smooth operation, even when handling multiple requests from various clients simultaneously.
 As a result, servers are essential for maintaining the operational integrity of organizations and supporting collaborative efforts across teams and departments.

-key features:
+The key features are as follows:

 Can handle multiple requests from clients over a network.